uikit/uikit-site/docs/pages/webpack.md

 pnpm add --dev webpack
 ```

-As an entry file for the projects JavaScript, create a file `app/index.js` with the following content.
+As an entry file for the project JavaScript, create a file `app/index.js` with the following content.

 ```js
 import UIkit from 'uikit';